mlnexla/nexla-ds/docs/ICON_MIGRATION_WORKFLOW.md

-# Icon Migration Workflow: Figma to Component Library
+# Icon Migration Workflow: Figma to Design System

-This guide outlines the most efficient and precise workflow for porting icons from the Nexla Design System in Figma to our React component library.
+This guide outlines the most efficient and precise workflow for porting icons from the Nexla Design System in Figma to our React design system.

 ## 🎯 Overview